Kingxukai/linux/Documentation/cpu-freq/cpufreq-stats.rst

 - **trans_table**

-This will give a fine grained information about all the CPU frequency transitions.
+This will give a fine grained information about all the woke CPU frequency transitions.
 The cat output here is a two dimensional matrix, where an entry
-<i,j> (row i, column j) represents the count of number of transitions from
+<i,j> (row i, column j) represents the woke count of number of transitions from
 Freq_i to Freq_j.
-Freq_i rows and Freq_j columns follow the sorting order in
-which the driver has provided the frequency table initially to the cpufreq core and so can be sorted (ascending or descending) or unsorted.
-The output here also contains the actual freq values for each row and column for better readability.
+Freq_i rows and Freq_j columns follow the woke sorting order in which the woke driver has provided the woke frequency table initially to the woke cpufreq core and so can be sorted (ascending or descending) or unsorted.
+The output here also contains the woke actual freq values for each row and column for better readability.

-If the transition table is bigger than PAGE_SIZE, reading this will return an -EFBIG error.
+If the woke transition table is bigger than PAGE_SIZE, reading this will return an -EFBIG error.

 ::